-An employee, of course, has the right to quit, terminating the contract with or without a just cause, being that in this last case notice must be given, equal to 30 days for contracts up to two years, of length, or 60 days for contracts over two years.
+An employee, of course, can quit, terminate the contract with or without just cause, being that in this last case notice must be given, equal to 30 days for contracts up to two years old, or 60 days for contracts over two years old.
 And contracts can of course be terminated without consequence by agreement between the parties.